llvm/llvm-project/flang/docs/FlangDriver.md

 GCC/GFortran will also set flush-to-zero mode: linking `crtfastmath.o`, the same as Flang.

+The only GCC/GFortran warning option currently supported is `-Werror`.
+Passing any unsupported GCC/GFortran warning flags into Flang's compiler driver will result in warnings being emitted.

 ### Comparison with nvfortran
 nvfortran defines `-fast` as
 `-O2 -Munroll=c:1 -Mnoframe -Mlre -Mpre -Mvect=simd -Mcache_align -Mflushz -Mvect`.